22 November 2011

 Britain rightly sees Israel as not just a country with which we have diplomatic relations (as we do with North Korea) but also as a country that we regard as a close friend (sadly unlike North Korea at present although I live in hope of change!)
 However our Foreign Secretary needs to make it clear to Israel, preferably privately, that Israel remaining a close friend of the UK is incompatible with seeking to define its non-Jewish minorities as second class citizens, which is the only possible implication of MK Michael Ben-Ari’s plan, or indeed of the demand for international recognition as a Jewish state.

 While my proposition should not be controversial, the original piece on Conservative Home attracted a large number of comments.
 Some were supportive, while others were critical.
-The comments and my responses can be read on Conservative Home.
+The comments and my responses have since been deleted as part of the site's housekeeping.